supabase/supavisor/docs/development/docs.md

 `mkdocs serve`

-Production documentation is built on merge into `main` with the Github Action:
+Production documentation is built on merge into `main` with the GitHub Action:

 `/.github/workflows/docs.yml`